wylazakaria/acme-accounting/README.md

 ---

-There are 3 tasks that you need to do to complete this task, all 4 tasks must be done for you to move forward.
+There are 3 tasks that you need to do to complete this task, all of them must be done for you to move forward.

-Keep this whole exercise within 1 hour of your time.
-You are allowed to refactor as much as you want.
-However, Be mindful of your time.

 Keep things elegant, but as simple as possible.